 |

-I am a recycled engineer
+I am a recycled

-turned theoretical biologist, turned
+engineer turned theoretical biologist, turned

-philosopher of science turned computational scientist - while
+philosopher of science turned computational scientist

-maintaining a continuing interest in evolution (so I translated Darwin
+- while maintaining a continuing interest in evolution

-one ways.
-These activities are less diverse than they look: complexity,
+more than one ways.
+These activities are less diverse

-evolution, self-organization, and causality are connecting keywords.
+self-organization, and causality are the connecting

-I am Professor and Head of the Department of History and Philosophy of Science at Eötvös University, Director of the Budapest Semester in Cognitive Science, and Fellow of Collegium Budapest (the Institute of Advanced Study).
-I am involved in various national and international projects which add up to another identity. |
+I am Professor and was founding Head of the Department of History and Philosophy of Science at Eötvös University.
+The Department was discontinued in 2016, since when I am with the Department of Ethology of the same University.
+I also serve as Director of the Budapest Semester in Cognitive Science.
+I am involved in various national and international projects which add up to another identity.
+Besides my permanent job at ELTE, I have joined DFKI (www.dfki.de) for a partial position in 2012. |

 |

-![]() email: gk [appropriatesign]
+![]() email: gk

-hps.elte.hu
+[appropriatesign] hps.elte.hu

 |